 Lyons N, Ritchie M, Armstrong CG, Lepofsky D. 2016.
 A gift from the ancestors: The legacy of red elderberries in a Tsleil-Waututh plant processing area.
 The Midden 46 (3&4).
 Link Here

 Armstrong CG, Veteto JR. 2015.
 Historical ecology and ethnobiology: Applied research for environmental conservation and social justice.
 Ethnobiology Letters 6(1).
 Link Here

 PUBLICATIONS IN PROGRESS

-Armstrong CG, McAlvay AC, Miller J, Ritchie M, Lepofsky D, Turner NJ.
-Ancient human land-use explains functional trait diversity in the Pacific Northwest.
+Armstrong CG, Miller JED, McAlvay AC, Ritchie M, Lepofsky D. Ancient human land-use explains functional trait diversity in the Pacific Northwest.
 Journal of Biogeography.
 Submitted.

 Vamosi J, Armstrong CG, Bruneau A, Holy S, Zytaruk M. What is old is new again: Advances in historical-ecological approaches to accelerate assessment of endangered species.
 New Phytologist.
 In Review.

 Turner NJ, Armstrong CG, Lepofsky D. “Adopting a root”: Indigenous Peoples’ influence on plant distributions in northwestern North America.
 In Prep.

 OTHER PUBLICATIONS (REVIEWS, BOOK CHAPTERS, FIRST AUTHORED REPORTS)

 Lepofsky D, Armstrong CG, Mathews D, and Greening S. 2019.
 Understanding the past for the future: Plants and First Nations’ land use and rights.
 In Indigenous Peoples’ Land Rights and the Roles of Ethnoecology and Ethnobotany: Strategies for Canada’s Future, edited by Turner NJ.
 In Press.